 The plan is meant to be dynamic, to allow the Municipality to evaluate and phase in any changes, new approaches and technologies in winter maintenance activities in a fiscally sound manner.
 At the same time, any modifications to municipal winter maintenance activities must ensure that roadway safety is not compromised.

-The Winter Operations Plan for the Municipality of Southwest Middlesex was endorsed by Township Council at their January 13 2021 meeting.
+The Winter Operations Plan for the Municipality of Southwest Middlesex was endorsed by Municipal Council in 2020.